11bus11/book-store1/README.md

     }
 ```
 - Go to elephantSQL and go to the "BROWSER" tab.
 Choose auth_user from table querries.
 Then click execute.
+- Migrate the models to the database and make sure everything is working.

 For the static files I used AWS S3:
 - Create an Amazon AWS account.